domvwt/esparto/README.md

 Documentation
 -------------

-Usage guides, documentation, and examples are availble on the [project home page][ProjectHome].
+Usage guides, documentation, and examples are available on the [project home page][ProjectHome].

 Contributions, Issues, and Requests
 -----------------------------------